numpy/numpy.org/NA-overview.rst

 One option is to copy numpy.ma closely, but with a more optimized implementation.
 (Or to simply optimize the existing implementation.)

-One option is that described in the NEP_, which is roughly:
+One option is that described in the NEP_, for which an implementation of mask-based missing data exists.
+This system is roughly:

 .. _NEP: https://github.com/numpy/numpy/blob/master/doc/neps/missing-data.rst

-* There are both bitpattern and mask-based missing values, and both have identical NA semantics.
+* There is both bitpattern and mask-based missing data, and both have identical default interoperable NA semantics.
-* Currently, masks can only be modified indirectly, by assigning np.NA, and the only way to peek behind the mask or to unmask values is to keep a view of the array that shares the data pointer but not the mask pointer.
+* Masks are modified by assigning np.NA or values to array elements.
+  The way to peek behind the mask or to unmask values is to keep a view of the array that shares the data pointer but not the mask pointer.
 * Mark would like to add a way to access and manipulate the mask more directly, to be used in addition to this view-based API.
 * If an array has both a bitpattern dtype and a mask, then assigning np.NA writes to the mask, rather than to the array itself.
-It is not possible to write the NA value directly to such an array.
+Writing a bitpattern NA to an array which supports both requires accessing the data by "peeking under the mask".

 One option is that described in the alterNEP_, which is to implement bitpattern dtypes with NA semantics for the "statistical missing data"